So You Want to Publish a Book

 I set up a hand-built single-page website with a big shiny Gumroad ‘buy now’ button.
 I love Gumroad, by the way - it’s built for creators to sell their digital products, but it works just as well for physical inventory.
 It gives you a simple way to sell a single product, without managing a whole ecommerce installation somewhere.
 I love the ethos of this company, and I’ve used it for this Charles Williams project, as well other side projects like Dumb Cuneiform, my Cuneiform-Tablet-as-a-Service where I take your dumb tweets and send you a real cuneiform tablet in the mail.

 What about Amazon?
 Obviously if you want to sell books, you want to go where the people are, and that’s Amazon.
 However, for these books I knew I had a built-in audience that I could sell directly to.
-I did end up listing them on Amazong, but with some very minimal effort.
+I did end up listing them on Amazon, but with some very minimal effort.
 I haven’t delved into how to make a good listing or even how to get my editions to rank alongside the shitty print-on-demand paperbacks or low-effort kindle conversions.
 But I knew I could reach out to our email list and groups to spread the initial word.
 This is not a great strategy if you want to sell a lot of books!
 It worked in my case, however.
 We sold enough to recoup the cost of printing for the first novel, pretty much by tapping our existing network of Charles Williams fans.

 Fulfillment